 The whimsical theme here is evident all around as you walk through the door and continues as you browse the menu.
 Each item on Silly’s menu is given a clever moniker such as One Foot in the Gravy, Thai One On, or Put Me in the Game, Poach!
 This encourages you to read what each offering consists of rather than just recognizing it by name.
 That’s a good thing because the creations and flavors at Silly’s have been given some serious thought and feature truly unique flavor combinations.

 This is fresh, minimally processed food prepared with serious passion.
 In fact, the only foods Silly’s doesn’t make, according to their website, are the tortillas and ketchup.
 Locals who’ve been coming here for over 30 years, along with plenty of devotees from afar, are featured in photos throughout the restaurant proudly brandishing a Silly’s bumper sticker in famous locations throughout the world.
-Click here to see a few of these rather sincere Silly’s supporters.
+See a few of these rather sincere supporters on the Silly’s website.

 Bubba’s Sulky Lounge